wyuinche/mitum-js-util/README.md

 ## Generate New Keypairs

-`mitumc` supports to generate btc, ether, stellar keypairs for mitum-currency.
+`mitumc` supports to generate keypairs for mitum-currency.

 Note that there are respective type suffix to each private key, public key, and mitum-currency address.